kinshuk4/CarND-Advanced-Lane-Lines-P4/writeup_template.md

 #### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

 To find lane lines in the transformed image, I used histograms to detect color peak in the transformed image.
-This is `LaneDetector.find_lanes_first()` function in the "Fit polynomial" section in the IPython notebook.
-By checking histograms from bottom to top within sliding windows, I can detect curved lane lines.
+This is `LaneDetector.find_lane_lines()` function in the "Fit polynomial" section in the IPython notebook.

+To find the lane pixels, we use sliding window algorithm.
+In this algorithm, we check the histograms from bottom to top within sliding windows and detect curved lane lines.
 After that, I fit polynomial to the detected lines in the sliding windows, a smooth curve can be detected.
 The detected image is visualized as yellow lines in the image below.

-Then I did some other stuff and fit my lane lines with a 2nd order polynomial kinda like this:
+Then we use 2nd order polynomial to fit the lane:

 ![alt text][image6]

 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

-A function to calculate radius of curvature (`LaneDetector.get_curvature_radius()`) is implemeted in the "Fit Polynomial" section in the IPython notebook.
+A function to calculate radius of curvature (`LaneDetector.get_curvature_radius()`) is implemented in the "Fit Polynomial" section in the IPython notebook.
 This function takes plotting data of the lane lines, and returns radius of curvature in meters.

 #### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.